Murder of Margaret Ann Pahl

 2006 murder in Ohio, U.S.

-In the United States on May 11, 2006, retired Catholic priest Gerald Robinson (14 April 1938 – 4 July 2014) was convicted of the murder of Sister Margaret Ann Pahl (1908–1980), a Sister of Mercy, a Catholic religious order of women on Holy Saturday, April 5, 1980.
-Robinson repeatedly appealed, but without success.
-On July 4, 2014, Robinson died in prison.
+The murder of Sister Margaret Ann Pahl took place on Holy Saturday, April 5, 1980.
+She was found dead at Mercy Hospital in Toledo, Ohio, where she worked, and had been strangled and stabbed.
+The Catholic priest Gerald Robinson, who worked at the same hospital, was questioned soon after the crime, but not charged until new evidence emerged in 2003.
+He was convicted on May 11, 2006, and died in prison in 2014 after several unsuccessful appeals.

 Murder, investigation, and trial

-In 1980 Robinson was the chaplain at Mercy Hospital, Toledo, Ohio, where he ministered to the sick and terminally ill.
-Sister Margaret Ann was the caretaker of the chapel.
+In 1980, Robinson was the chaplain at Mercy Hospital, where he ministered to the sick and terminally ill.
+Sister Margaret Ann was the caretaker of the hospital's chapel.

-Robinson was convicted of strangling and stabbing Pahl, who was 71 at the time, in the sacristy of a chapel of the hospital where they worked together.
+Robinson (14 April 1938 – 4 July 2014) was convicted of strangling and stabbing Pahl, who was 71 at the time, in the sacristy of a chapel of the hospital where they worked together.
 The priest presided at her funeral Mass four days after her death.
 Pahl was stabbed 31 times, including nine times in the shape of an inverted cross.
-Prosecutors considered this shape was deliberate and intended to humiliate Pahl in death.
+Prosecutors considered this shape to be deliberate and intended to humiliate Pahl in death.
 Pahl was found covered in an altar cloth, her clothes and body arranged to suggest she had been sexually assaulted, although it was not clear she had been.
 Specific elements of the murder suggested it was a satanic ritual.
 A book describing how to perform the satanic black mass was also found in Robinson's possession.

 Robinson was questioned about the crime in 1980 but was not charged.
-The chief of the criminal division in the Lucas County prosecutor's office, Dean Mandros, stated that when detectives were questioning the priest two weeks after the killing, Deputy Police Chief Ray Vetter, who would later testify that he was a practicing Catholic, broke off the interview, against all normal procedures, and allowed a monsignor to escort Father Robinson out of Police Headquarters, which "upset the detectives to no end".
+The chief of the criminal division in the Lucas County prosecutor's office, Dean Mandros, stated how when detectives were questioning the priest two weeks after the killing, Deputy Police Chief Ray Vetter, who would later testify that he was a practicing Catholic, broke off the interview, against all normal procedures, and allowed a monsignor to escort Father Robinson out of Police Headquarters, which "upset the detectives to no end".
 Mandros also said Vetter asked detectives to give him their reports on the case, and some of those reports were never seen again.
 A cover-up was alleged.
 Whether Robinson was part of a coven, and whether other priests had participated in the murder, may have been part of what was covered up.